NCAR/hotfilm/README.md

 to read with
 [LJM_eStreamRead](https://labjack.com/pages/support?doc=/software-driver/ljm-users-guide/estreamread/).
-That could allow the stream reads to be integrated with the NIDAS SensorHandler, if the LabJack sensor provided something like a file descriptor on a pipe to which the callback could write to indicate data are ready to be read.
+That could allow the stream reads to be integrated with the NIDAS `SensorHandler`, if the LabJack sensor provided something like a file descriptor on a pipe to which the callback could write to indicate data are ready to be read.